“A letter to our younger selves”: Aquilo’s ‘A Quiet Invitation to a Hard Conversation’ Is a Breathtaking Triumph

 This brings us to your fourth studio album!
 What is the story behind A Quiet Invitation to a Hard Conversation?

 Ben Fletcher: That’s a very good question.
 That album title came very late in the process, when we’d written “Want You to Want It” in Nashville.
-We’d struggled to work out exactly what these songs are about. ’cause we’d been working on it for about three years.
+We struggled to work out exactly what these songs are about, ’cause we’d been working on it for about three years.
 And what makes A Quiet Invitation to a Hard Conversation a special one to us is a real mixture of things and subjects.
 It’s not a breakup album; there’s no specifics there.
 It’s really quite general – it’s about friends, it’s about personal things Tom and I have been through.
 I guess you could kind of call it a timestamp in a way over these three years.

 A friend of ours, she’s actually our publisher, she was saying it kind of sounds like a letter to our younger selves.
 And there’s some things in there that I could have done with hearing when I was younger, and I think Tom, you as well would probably resonate with that.
 So between each other, to each other, we’ve been calling it.
 We haven’t told anyone this, calling it this at all, but we had a chat about it the other day; maybe it is just a letter to our younger selves.

 Tom Higham: I also feel that within those three years, we’ve done a lot of growing up and we were struggling to really find out what we wanted to write about.
-We’ve been writing obviously throughout that three year process, but the songs themselves really how came in quite quick succession like over the last year we did a trip over to Nashville and sort of fell in love with Nashville and we found a load of incredible collaborators out there that we work with sometimes in England.
-But just being in a different place, we just came up with so many different things and we were like, okay, well let’s just strike whilst the iron’s hot, we just ended up writing a bunch of tunes.
+We’ve been writing obviously throughout that three year process, but the songs themselves really how came in quite quick succession – like, over the last year we did a trip over to Nashville and sort of fell in love with Nashville, and we found a load of incredible collaborators out there that we work with sometimes in England.
+But being in a different place, we just came up with so many different things and we were like, okay, well let’s just strike whilst the iron’s hot, we ended up writing a bunch of tunes.
 I feel like the two albums came together really quickly and one of the reasons why we’re doing two albums is because we wrote so many songs that we were like we can’t put all these songs in one album, but let’s split it into two.
 And that is one of the reasons why we did it.
-But, yeah that’s kind of the story of it.
+So that’s kind of the story of it.

-Ben Fletcher: Yeah those two albums, like Tom said, it all came very quickly.
+Ben Fletcher: Yeah, those two albums, like Tom said, it all came very quickly.
 The reason they’re split into two, but once you listen to the second album, it would make sense why they are split into two – slightly different feelings.
 It just kind of sits nicer, separated that way.
 There’s lots of references in the first to the second.
 We’ve been describing it as a sister album.
 You Should Get Some Sleep is A Quiet Invitation’s sister.
 I think it would make more sense to listen to the two of them.
 And of course they’re all produced and recorded and written pretty much at the same time.
 So it sits as a body of work anyway.
 We’d worked with producers on other things, but we’ve never had an exact producer from start to finish of the recording.

 Tom Higham: And one last studio as well, which I absolutely loved.